Droseridites: Species

 Unidentified Droseridites palynomorphs have been recorded from numerous sites in India, including the Miocene Cuddalore Formation (Neyveli Lignitefield, Tamil Nadu), the Palaeocene Tura Formation (Langrin Coalfield, Khasi Hills, Meghalaya), the Palaeocene Seam No. 1 (Rekmangiri Coalfield, Garo Hills, Meghalaya), and the Oligocene-Neogene Dharmsala and Siwalik.

 Taxonomy

 Pollen of a number of species originally described under the genus Droseridites has been tentatively assigned to Nepenthes.
-In 1985, Wilfried Krutzsch transferred three species of the "D. echinosporus group", creating the new combinations Nepenthes echinatus, N. echinosporus, and N. major.Krutzsch, W. 1989.
-Paleogeography and historical phytogeography (paleochorology) in the Neophyticum.
-Plant Systematics and Evolution 162(1–4): 5–61.
+In 1985, Wilfried Krutzsch transferred three species of the "D. echinosporus group", creating the new combinations Nepenthes echinatus, N. echinosporus, and N. major.
 However, at more than 40 μm in diameter, the tetrads of D. major are larger than those of any known extant Nepenthes, and within the lower range of extant Drosera tetrads.
-Pollen from the Kerguelen Islands originally described as D. spinosus has also been interpreted as belonging to Nepenthes.Heubl, G., G. Bringmann & H. Meimberg 2006.
-Molecular phylogeny and character evolution of carnivorous plant families in Caryophyllales — revisited.
-Plant Biology 8(6): 821–830.
+Pollen from the Kerguelen Islands originally described as D. spinosus has also been interpreted as belonging to Nepenthes.

 Some authors consider D. major and D. parvus as synonyms of Nepenthidites laitryngewensis of the Palaeocene Lakadong Sandstone in Laitryngew, Khasi Hills, Meghalaya, India.